Design is about what is not (yet).”

 W. Jonas

-RHIZOMA - Design and Research Lab is a space for research and design in the built environment, based in Rome and Melbourne.
+RHIZOMA - Design and Research Lab is a space for research and design in the built environment, based in Rome and Barcelona.

-We formally founded RHIZOMA Design and Research Lab in 2020 but the idea behind is much older.
-We met at the School of Architecture at Roma Tre University back in 2005.
+We formally founded RHIZOMA Design and Research Lab in 2020, but the idea behind it is much older.
+We met at the School of Architecture of Roma Tre University back in 2005.
 Since then, we have been discussing, exploring and reflecting with excitement, curiosity, and wonder on the contemporary issues of the built environment and the pioneering advancements of design research.

 A contemporary practice.